 Cauda Equina comes from Latin and means ‘Horse’s tail.’
-It is the name given to the part of the spinal cord that ends at the Conus Medullaris ( L2) in the lower back .
+It is the name given to the collection of nerves roots that emerge from the spinal cord where it ends at the Conus Medullaris ( L2) .
 It continues at this point as long nerves that resemble a horse’s tail – hence the name.

 How do you get Cauda Equina syndrome?